 4. Discharge by Lapse of Time:

-Lapse of time is another mode of discharge of contract.
+A lapse of time is another mode of discharge of a contract.

 If a contract is not performed in time and no legal action is taken then the contract is discharged.